viv-codes/CSHVcluster/README.md

 ```

 ## Vcluster setup
-Ok so vcluster is really really cool and is what caused this whole project, and now you get to install it!! yay!!
+Ok so vcluster is really really cool and is what precipitated this whole project, and now you get to install it!! yay!!
 Vcluster docs are [here](https://www.vcluster.com/docs/getting-started/setup), if you run into any issues or just want to read them :3
 ### Download and install vcluster cli
 ```
 curl -s -L "https://github.com/loft-sh/vcluster/releases/latest" | sed -nE 's!.*"([^"]*vcluster-linux-amd64)".*!https://github.com\1!p' | xargs -n 1 curl -L -o vcluster && chmod +x vcluster;